 Individuals selected for Reemployment Services will receive a notification letter from UIA.
 The notification letter will include the location, date, time that the claimant must attend their MANDATORY profiling session.
 If a claimant fails to report, it may result in the loss of benefits.

-If you have been selected for Reemployment Services (Profiling) and cannot attend your scheduled day and time, please contact Ivory Bennett at 1-313-456-2304.
+If you have been selected for Reemployment Services (Profiling) and cannot attend your scheduled day and time, please contact UIA at 1-866-500-0017.

 MARVIN is the UIA’s toll-free automated telephone system you call every other week to claim unemployment benefits.